Quick CV Dropoff

 18 months ago, we decided to do something new (at the time) and tested the waters with putting together some content for LinkedIn.
-Initially, it was just to see how things went and what reaction we received from our network and we were still very much at the stage of figuring out what we wanted from it.
+Initially, it was just to see how things went and what reaction we received from our network.
+We were still very much at the stage of figuring out what we wanted from it.

 We’d always been a very LinkedIn-focused business, so it seemed like a logical next step, in order to make the most of all the features LinkedIn has to offer.

-18 months later, and we’ve just published our hundredth piece of content on (and off) LinkedIn.
+18 months later and we’ve just published our 100th piece of content on (and off) LinkedIn.
 This felt like a good milestone to take stock and look back on what we’ve learned, now we’re well over 50,000 words in.

 Safe to say, we’ve learned a huge amount.
 We’ve written about everything from boats to sleep apnea to hashtags to liquid biopsies, each with totally different results.

-The biggest thing we’ve learned as a company in that time has been embracing the importance of our own voice.
+The biggest thing we’ve learned as a company has been to embrace the importance of our own voice.
 Recruiters’ insight into specific markets from a (reasonably) objective perspective can, we’ve found, cause them to have a key place in the online conversation about certain markets.